buildstar-online/nvidia-desktops/README.md

-# nvidia-desktops
+# Nvidia Desktops

-Containeried desktop environments for use with the nvidia-container-runtime
+Containerized desktop environments for use with the nvidia-container-runtime.